 Throughout our Storyblocks review, it’s become evident that the growing creative content company is a force to be reckoned with.
 Whether you’re looking to make stock photos of your own or simply seeking out a place to gather royalty-free images, audio, or video, Storyblocks can be of service.

-Not only does the site offer a large gamut of material to browse through, it also strives to provide said material at an affordable price.
+Not only does the site offer a large gamut of material to browse through, but it also strives to provide said material at an affordable price.
 Yes, it goes without saying that the new company has some growing pains to work through.
 But all things considered, the future looks bright.
 Regardless of background, this creative resource is bound to something for just about everyone.